-If you’re in New Zealand right now, you might have noticed that it’s getting a bit chilly!
+If you’re in New Zealand over winter, you might have noticed that it’s getting a bit chilly!
 The mountains are snow-capped, the chairlifts are cranking at the ski resorts and the air is crisp.
 Whilst it may be a beautiful time of year to visit NZ as a traveller, we know that this season isn’t […]

 If you’re travelling in New Zealand or Australia at the moment, you may have heard ‘Anzac Day’ mentioned.
 Perhaps you’ve noticed the locals wearing red poppy badges or spotted some tasty looking Anzac biscuits for sale.
 Here’s a visitor’s guide to understand what Anzac Day is and what it means to us down under…

 Early morning on Tuesday 12th September, a group of Stray staffers walked into the Auckland warehouse that serves as the headquarters for the Eat My Lunch program as part of our initiative to Make a Difference!

 On Friday 11th August, the lean, mean, stair-climbing machines from Team Stray each smashed out the 1,103 steps to conquer Auckland’s Sky Tower, the tallest freestanding structure in the Southern Hemisphere, in the Step Up Sky Tower Challenge.
 Here’s how they fared.

 One sunny spring morning, 15 of the Stray Head Office team ventured to the northern edge of Auckland to Atiu Creek Regional Park on a mission to plant as many native trees as possible with local non-profit organisation Conservation Volunteers.